TRocky21/excel-addins/README.txt

 AutofitColumns:
 	If one cell is selected, autofit all columns in the active worksheet.
 	If multiple cells are selected, autofit all columns in the selected range.

+BackupWorkbook:
+	Saves a timestamped copy of the workbook to "Documents/Excel Backups" folder.
+	Creates folder if it does not exist.

 BatchLink:
 	If a cell value in the current selection matches a sheet name, link the cell to A1 in the corresponding sheet.